VibraForge: A Scalable Prototyping Toolkit For Creating Spatialized Vibrotactile Feedback Systems

 \subsubsection{Vibrotactile System Development}

-The first step in replicating the phonemic tactile display was to determine the layout of the actuators and the chain connections.
+The first step was to determine the layout of the actuators and the chain connections.
 Since the original display used a 4x6 layout on the forearm, we decided to use four chains with six vibration units on each chain and a small control unit.

-The second step was to assemble the display.
-The display required a sleeve garment and multiple modules from the toolkit (Figure \ref{fig:sec5_phonemic_display}).
-We first assembled the vibration units, then attached them to the garment and connected JST wires between them.
-The control unit was attached to the garment and four chains of vibration units were then connected to the control unit.
-The mapping between chains and connection ports followed the order of actuators described in the original paper.
-The whole assembly process took 16 minutes.
+Then we assembled the vibration units, attached them to the garment, and used JST wires to connect them (Figure \ref{fig:sec5_phonemic_display}).
+The control unit was then attached to the garment and four chains of vibration units were connected to the control unit.
+The mapping between chains and connection ports used the order of actuators described in the original paper.
+The assembly process took 16 minutes.

-Once the hardware was built, the next step was to design the vibration patterns.
-Each phoneme needed to represented by a distinctive waveform that incorporated a high-frequency primary component and a low-frequency envelope, with a duration ranging from 100 to 480 ms. Consonants were designed as static patterns with multiple actuators being activated concurrently, whereas vowels were designed as dynamic patterns with actuators being activated in succession.
-The GUI Editor streamlined the process of creating the large variety of waveforms.
+Once the hardware was built, we designed vibration patterns in the GUI Editor.
+Each phoneme was represented by a distinctive waveform that incorporated a high-frequency primary component and a low-frequency envelope, with a duration between 100 and 480 ms. Consonants were designed as static patterns with multiple actuators activated concurrently, whereas vowels were designed as dynamic patterns with actuators activated in succession.